Double-barreled Bannon: He targets both Mississippi GOP senators

 "To the extent that trust is eroding, it creates this notion that people want the outsider," said Julie Wronski, a political science professor at the University of Mississippi.

 Wicker, who ran the Senate Republican campaign committee in the 2016 election cycle, has a lot of friends in national politics.
-But McDaniel's got some big guns, too.
-In addition to Bannon, he has support from Robert Mercer, a hedge fund titan and investor in Bannon's Brietbart News, who put $50,000 into a super PAC called Remember Mississippi earlier this year.
+But McDaniel has some big guns, too.
+In addition to Bannon, he has support from Robert Mercer, a hedge-fund titan and investor in Bannon's Breitbart News, who put $50,000 into a super PAC called Remember Mississippi earlier this year.

 Regardless of Wicker's record in Washington, McDaniel is ready to make the case that he's lost touch with Mississippi Republicans' values.